happy-geeks/wiser-task-scheduler/README.md

 8. Update the "version.json" file in the "Update" folder;
 9. Merge to main;
 10. Create a new release in Github with the tag the version numer (e.g. v1.0.0.0).
 Auto generate the notes to list all changes for the new version. **Only for WTS releases, not for the auto updater.**

+## Docker
+1. Ensure you have a volume where logs can be written to, e.g. `WtsData`.
+1. Add secrets to the `WtsData` volume or reference the AWS Secrets Manager.
+1. Update the appsettings to reference the `WtsData` volume, e.g. `"path": "/WtsData/logs/log.txt",`.
+1. Open Powershell.
+1. Run the command `docker build --progress=plain -t wisertaskscheduler .`.
+1. Run the command `docker run --name wisertaskscheduler -v WtsData:/WtsData --stop-timeout=600 -d wisertaskscheduler`.

 ## Setup secrets<a name="setup-secrets"></a>
 1. Create a file named `wts-appsettings-secrets.json` somewhere outside of the project directory.